 3. Keep the ball rolling

 Depending on the length of the meeting, the number of people and how complex the topic, sometimes it’s helpful to designate a timekeeper who can keep the meeting on track and move the discussion along if necessary.
-The timekeeper is responsible for making sure the attendees stick to the agenda.
+The timekeeper is responsible for making sure the attendees stick to the agenda, a winning formula for an effective meeting.
 This can be done in a variety of ways:

 - Using colored cards that the timekeeper can hold up to mark certain time points